drogozhang/Criminal-Intelligence-QA-System/README.md

 # Criminal-intelligence-QA-system
-### Using Neo4j for depolying sub graph in flask frame work.
+### Using Neo4j for depolying sub graph in flask framework.
 ### BiLSTM model with one layer for problem analysing and classifing in Pytorch framework
 ### Author: Da Chen, DrogoZhang.